 Not everyone has enough time to apply for a traditional bank or a SBA business loan or can pass the stringent underwriting criteria.
-So, many veteran business owners turn to online lenders who make it quick and easy to get business funding.
+So, many veteran business owners turn to an OnDeck loan or other online lenders who make it quick and easy to get business funding.
 However, small business lending doesn’t have near as much regulation as mortgage or student lending.
 So, some lenders find ways to explain their terms that may be confusing to any small business owner.
 Understanding the terrain of business loan offers is a challenge and we want to help you discern the differences and the fine print.

 A few weeks ago, we provided loan calculators that presented the true cost of capital for a Kabbage loan offer.
 Today, we’d like to do the same for an OnDeck business loan offer as well as help you understand their prepayment charges.

-OnDeck Loan Offers
+OnDeck Loan Interest Rates

-OnDeck Loan Calculators for APR
+OnDeck APR Calculator